texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 ## Tutorials

-This camp comprises a series of mostly self-paced tutorials.
-Each tutorial is documented on this website.
+The tutorials that you will be doing for this camp are self-paced and documented on this website.
 You can navigate the tutorials using the navigation bar on the left.
 You can always return to the top of the website by clicking on the "Texas RoboCamp" logo in the upper left-hand corner.

 ## ~~Where You Sit~~ **TODO** Zoom Room Management